Tesla Gen 3 Wall Connector Review

 Another common issue users face is related to Wi-Fi compatibility.
 Tesla Wall Connectors primarily support 2.4 GHz networks and may not connect properly to 5 GHz bands or routers using WPA3 security.
 Just be careful if you upgrade to a modern router; many newer models default to 5 GHz or WPA3, which can cause connection failures.
 To avoid setup issues, make sure your router is broadcasting a 2.4 GHz signal with WPA2 encryption enabled.

 Once the setup was complete, the Wall Connector maintained a stable connection in the background.
 Even when my internet goes down, charging continues without interruption, since Wi-Fi is only used for updates and diagnostics.
 Everything has stayed up to date without me having to do a thing; Tesla handles firmware updates automatically over Wi-Fi.
-The smart features make charging more convenient, but I wish I had known about a few setup quirks ahead of time.
+The smart features make charging more convenient, but I wish I had known about a few setup quirks in advance.
 It would’ve saved me a lot of trial and error.

-One of our main concerns was electrical stability; before installation of the Tesla Wall Connector, we’d occasionally see a 40k amp spike on L2 in our panel, so we knew a whole-home surge protection device (SPD) was necessary regardless of the charger’s built-in security features.
-While the Tesla Wall Connector does include some level of internal surge protection to suppress small voltage fluctuations during normal use, Tesla doesn’t publish specs on how effective it is, and it’s not rated to handle major surges from lightning, utility-side faults, or grid switching.
+One of our main concerns was electrical stability: before installing the Tesla Wall Connector, we’d occasionally see a 40kA spike on L2 in our panel, so we knew a whole-home surge protection device (SPD) was necessary, regardless of the charger’s built-in security features.
+While the Tesla Wall Connector includes some internal surge protection to suppress small voltage fluctuations during normal use, Tesla doesn’t publish specs on its effectiveness, and it’s not rated to handle major surges from lightning, utility-side faults, or grid switching.
 That’s why we installed a dedicated SPD at the panel for true surge defense.

 Best Tesla Cybertruck EV Charger